vrisiniinfotech/contao-onepage-bundle/README.md

 <br>

----

-> ### 🚫
-> This can render the <b>main articles</b> of all pages and their subpages!

----

-> ### ⚖️
+### Support & Maintenance
-> This is a continuous work in progress.
+This is a continuous work in progress.
 We cannot guarantee perfect rendering.
 If you have any issues, please feel free to contact us.
-Your feedback is important to us! as
+Your feedback is important to us!